Event description

 9:15 – 10:15 AM | Panel: Where Do We Go From Here?
 Addressing Project Cost Control In Healthcare Projects

-Healthcare capital projects across Canada are facing unprecedented cost escalation, outpacing other sectors and placing significant strain on public funding, timelines, and system capacity.
+Susan will share a brief presentation of recent data on how healthcare capital projects across Canada compare to other costs for construction in other sectors of the economy.
+Healthcare systems are facing unprecedented cost escalation, outpacing other sectors and placing significant strain on public funding, timelines, and system capacity.
 Persistent bottlenecks – from procurement inefficiencies and inflationary pressures to scope creep and misaligned planning assumptions – are delaying delivery and eroding value.

-This panel brings together leaders from across the project lifecycle to examine the structural drivers behind rising costs and discuss practical system-level strategies to restore cost discipline.
-The discussion will challenge traditional delivery models and highlight opportunities to align planning, design, procurement and operations better – ultimately enabling more predictable, affordable and timely infrastructure healthcare delivery.
+This panel brings together selected leaders from across the project lifecycle to examine the structural drivers behind rising costs and discuss practical system-level strategies to restore cost discipline.
+The discussion will challenge traditional delivery models and highlight opportunities to align planning, design, procurement and operations to enable more predictable, affordable and timely infrastructure healthcare capital projects.

 Tariq Amlani, Senior Health Sector Leader, Canada, Stantec